-In the past financial year, Abbey Credit Union's Credit Committee approved 737 loan applications to the total of £1.3 million.
-Compared to last year (FYE2022) loans were down 6% in terms of volume of applications and 8% in value, at 784 applications and value of £1.4million.
-This means Abbey Credit Union is still delivering loans to the local community successfully.
+In the past financial year, Abbey Credit Union's Credit Committee approved 705 loan applications to the total of £1.2 million.
+This figure is relatively static with last year being 737 loan applications at £1.3 million, which means Abbey Credit Union is still delivering loans to the local community.

-Abbey Credit Union has always and continues to ensure that we judge each loan application on its own merit taking into account the history of the account as well as the needs of the applicant whilst always being sensitive.
+Abbey Credit Union has always and continues to ensure that we judge each loan application on its own merit taking into account the history of the account as well as the needs of the applicant whilst being sensitive at all times.